mwarning/trigger/README.md

 ## Usage

-The status of the door is determined if the https query or ssh command returns the strings `LOCKED` (closed door), `UNLOCKED` (open door) or some other output (unknown door state).
+The status of the door is determined if the https query or ssh command returns the strings `LOCKED` (door closed), `UNLOCKED` (door open) or some other output (unknown door state).
 The return message is displayed in the App for a short period.

 ## Status